2019 second hottest year on record: EU - The Observers - France 24

 2019 was the second hottest year on record and ended the hottest decade in history, the European Union's climate monitoring service said Wednesday.

-Data released by the Copernicus Climate Change Service (C3S) showed that worldwide temperatures last year were second only to 2016, in which temperatures were boosted by an exceptionally strong El Nino weather event.
+Data released by the Copernicus Climate Change Service (C3S) showed that worldwide temperatures last year were second only to 2016, in which temperatures were boosted 0.12 degrees Celsius by an exceptionally strong El Nino natural weather event.

-The five warmest years in record have all occurred in the last five years and the period of 2010-2019 was the hottest decade since records began, C3S said.
+The five last years have been the hottest on record, and the period of 2010-2019 was the hottest decade since records began, C3S said.

 Last year was Europe's hottest ever.